Conevalve.co.uk Review:

 Still I wonder: As much as I support the legal use of psychedelics (in those parts of the world where these are sensibly permitted and commonly used), and wish for the legalization of them in North America (what with their current, inappropriately banned status), it must not be overlooked as to their potential opportunity for inadvertently allowing negative forces and/or lingering effects to enter one's life and/or play upon one's psyche; citing as two examples - the former, in the form of poltergeist activity, which the author here admits to having experienced as a result of his ingestion, and the latter what Mr. Pinchbeck terms as a sleep-disturbing "flickering festival," behind closed eyelids, which I myself have also experienced without ever having used these substances, instigated by what I think was the unconscious ingression on my part of low-level spirits.

 In conclusion, this exceptional work is quite the head trip.
 One doesn't need to be the least bit interested in the topic of 2012 in order to be thoroughly wowed by the tome.
-If you're anything like me, you'll derive enjoyment from simply reading about the author's orphic theorizations, physical travels (to Hawaii and the Amazon, etc), psychic trips, domestic life, and his attraction to a priestess who in my mind behaved as a bit of a coquette, if not a jilt.
+If you're anything like me, you'll derive enjoyment from simply reading about the author's orphic theorizations, physical travels (to Hawaii and the Amazon, etc), psychic trips, domestic life, and his attraction to a priestess who in my mind behaved as a bit of a coquette, if not a jilt. - Marylene Delbourg-Delphis - A must readThe common definition of a context is "the group of conditions that exist where and when something happens."
+We evoke the "context" when we want to explain events or behaviors.
+The implicit assumption is that what happens results from a collection of causes that we do not control.
+A context is more or less what we have to be subjected to.

 The Age of Context analyzes how technology is reversing the context equation.
 We have entered an "interactionist" age and have the ability to weave together (the etymological meaning of the word "context") the various components of our own environment, proactively build "contexts" that matter to us, take new perspectives on what surrounds us, capture the moment, and ultimately better control our world.
 The Age of Context is the Age of Relevance as devices and technologies allow us to extract what matters to us at any point in time in any given location.
 It's the Age of Involvement as sensors provide us with the ability to better comprehend our surroundings, open our eyes and see more, expand the scope and accuracy of our experiences while assisting us in anticipating situations.
 It's ultimately the Age of Encapsulated Control through continuous and pervasive information capable of assisting our choices or our health.